rxweb/rxweb/docs/how-to/conditional-error-messages.md

 type:tabs
 linktitle: Best way to show error messages
 ---
 Showing error messages conditionally is a bit clumsy on the UI.
-As a standard angular approach, we are putting *ngIf conditional and write the error message.
+As a standard angular approach, we are putting *ngIf condition and write the error message.
 Once the condition is a success, then it will show the error message.
 Here, we will manage the error message through the @error decorator.
 Where we have to set the conditional expressions.

 Let's see how to show the error messages conditionally.